signalfx/lambda-python/README.rst

       * If you are already using Lambda layers, then SignalFx recommends that you follow this option.
       * In this option, you will use a Lambda layer created and hosted by SignalFx.
    * Option 2: In AWS, create a Lambda function, then create and attach a layer based on a SignalFx SAM (Serverless Application Model) template.
-      * If you are already using Lambda layers, then SignalFx recommends that you follow this option.
+      * If you are already using Lambda layers, then SignalFx also recommends that you follow this option.
       * In this option, you will choose a SignalFx template, and then deploy a copy of the layer.
    * Option 3: Use the wrapper as a regular dependency, and then create a Lambda function based on your artifact containing both code and dependencies.